DanielTC342/Linear_Regression_DTC/README.md

 # Linear_Regression_DTC
-This project consists of an excise of a simple linear regression, using the libraries pandas, matplotlib, seaborn and statsmodels.
+This project consists of an excise of simple linear regression, using the libraries pandas, matplotlib, seaborn and statsmodels.